zithro/qubes-doc/arch-spec-0.3.md

 We believe the last solution (providing good known ACPI tables) is the simplest and most effective to imple- ment, and thus is recommended as a solution to the ACPI attacks problem.

-(^13) Implementing and Detecting an ACPI BIOS rootkit, [http://www.blackhat.com/presentations/bh-europe-06/bh-eu-06-Heasman.pdf](http://www.blackhat.com/presentations/bh-europe-06/bh-eu-06-Heasman.pdf)
+(^13^) Implementing and Detecting an ACPI BIOS rootkit, [http://www.blackhat.com/presentations/bh-europe-06/bh-eu-06-Heasman.pdf](http://www.blackhat.com/presentations/bh-europe-06/bh-eu-06-Heasman.pdf)
-(^14) ACPI Design Principles and Concerns, [http://www.ssi.gouv.fr/IMG/pdf/article_acpi.pdf](http://www.ssi.gouv.fr/IMG/pdf/article_acpi.pdf)
+(^14^) ACPI Design Principles and Concerns, [http://www.ssi.gouv.fr/IMG/pdf/article_acpi.pdf](http://www.ssi.gouv.fr/IMG/pdf/article_acpi.pdf)
-(^15) One should note that, strictly speaking, this is not an attack against TXT -- rather it's an attack on one of the entities loaded via TXT
+(^15^) One should note that, strictly speaking, this is not an attack against TXT -- rather it's an attack on one of the entities loaded via TXT
 (Dom0 in that case) that chooses to trust unverified input (ACPI tabled provided by BIOS), that turns out to be malicious.
-(^16) This is already being done by tboot for ACPI DMAR tables.
+(^16^) This is already being done by tboot for ACPI DMAR tables.
-(^17) In private conversation.
+(^17^) In private conversation.

-## 4. The AppVMs
+## 4. The AppVMs (OUTDATED)

 The AppVMs are the VMs used to host user's applications.
 We assume that all of the user's applications run in AppVMs and none of them run in Dom0.
 The only user-visible applications running in Dom0 are the Win-